How to Reduce Violence by Untreated Seriously Mentally Ill

 We have two mental health systems today, serving two mutually exclusive populations: Community programs serve those who seek and accept treatment.
 Those who refuse, or are too sick to seek treatment voluntarily, become a law enforcement responsibility. . . .
 [M]ental health officials seem unwilling to recognize or take responsibility for this second more symptomatic group.” —Chief (Ret.)
 Michael Biasotti, former President, NYS Association of Chiefs of Police.

 Criminal Justice (CJ) efforts (ex.
 CIT, Stepping Up, Right on Crime, Vera, etc.) focus on improving how criminal justice systems interact with mentally ill after criminal involvement (ex.
 CIT, MH courts, forensic parole, competency restoration, etc.).
 But CJ officials have let mental health officials off the hook for offloading the mentally ill to CJ.
-Here are some ideas how to slow down the mental illness to jail pipeline and keep mentally ill away from incarceration.
-Implementation of them should be an important part of crime reduction initiatives.
+Here are some ideas how to slow down the violence and mental illness to jail pipeline.
+Implementation of them should be an important part of violence and crime reduction initiatives.